roger-zhang-eng/CityWeatherDemo/README.md

 - Search City View:
   Nav bar left button is for recent search list.
 Nav Right refresh button is for refreshing current displayed city weather data.
 Nav right gps location button is for locating device position for search weather info.
 Country flag and code text could be displayed, and the filter button is for change country (preferred country codes are listed on top).
 Search bar is for city name or zip code input.
 Until clicking search button in keyboard, the search context will be used to search weather info.
 - Recent Search List:
   List all search history, that is sorted by most recent search.
-User could remove records, and check the record location current weather by tap the item.
+User could delete multiple records by clicking edit button, and user could check the recorded location item's current weather by tap the item.

 ## Unit Test
 - WeatherDataServiceTest: It tests backend service data downloading and parsing, by network api call.